rdkcentral/Lightning/README.md

 * when known, specify the `w`, `h` properties on the view in advance
 * in the texture object, set `mw`, `mh` properties to specify a max size other than 2048x2048 to be used as a fallback for determining the 'with bounds' mode.

-### Batching drawElements calls
+#### Batching drawElements calls
-The framework eventually converts the complete render tree into a series of WebGL commands that are pushed to the video card.
+Every frame the framework converts the complete render tree into a series of WebGL commands that are pushed to the video card.
 A video card likes to receive things in a 'batched' form: a single drawElements call that draws many *quads* (2 polygons) in a single command has much better performance than one individual drawElements call per quad.
-The difference is not so noticable when you only have a couple of things to draw, but when you need to draw a lot of quads (100+) the difference can be huge for both CPU and GPU (up to 10x).
+The difference is not so noticable when you only have a couple of things to draw, but when you need to draw a lot of quads (100+) the difference can be huge for both CPU and GPU (up to more than 10x).
 Of course the framework tries to batch calls where it can, but certain things may force it to separate the calls, such as:
 * using a different texture source (different textures referencing the same source can be batched)
 * switching to another clipping area
 * generating a new texture when using renderToTexture (when the previous one is cached it can be batched)